AhsanAyub/md.ahsanayub.github.io/index.md

 At CEROC, I am working with [Prof. Ambareen Siraj](users.csc.tntech.edu/~asiraj/) and am privileged to solve important, real-world cybersecurity problems.
 Having the quality of an independent researcher, I recognize and define a problem on the field of malware detection, e.g. ransomware, malicious domain names, etc., formulate a technique or methodology to solve that defined problem, and evaluate the findings and solution.

 My research work also broadly coincides with supervised and unsupervised machine learning techniques, deep learning, and adversarial machine learning as well.
 Apart from academic research, I participate in Cyber Interest Group - Defense and Offense Team at Tennessee Tech to make ourselves competent and ready for the ever growing field of Cyber Security.
 In my pastime, I primarily exercise ad-hoc problems in competitive programming environment.

+My professional resume can be found [here](./assets/Resume_of_Md._Ahsan_Ayub.pdf).

 ## Latest News